vazome/vazome.tech/content/AWS/Compute/EC2.md

 	-   You select into which partition launch an instance.
 	-   Best for huge scale parallel processing.
 Can be used with topology aware applications such as HDFS, HBase and Cassandra (intelligent data replication)![[Pasted image 20230121235802.png]]

-# EC2 Enchanced Networking
+# EC2 Enhanced Networking

 Related: [[public/AWS/EC2/EC2]], [[L3 Network]]

 Enhanced networking uses [[Virtualization#Single Root IOV (SR-IOV) (4rd iteration)]]
 - This feature is required for cluster placement groups for example.
-- Allows more higher I/O & Low Host CPU usage, more bandwith
+- Allows more higher I/O & Low Host CPU usage, more bandwidth
 - Higher packets per second (PPS)
 - Consistent low latency.
 - Either enabled by default or [allowed to be enabled](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/enhanced-networking.html) on modern instance types